-Parts of the handbag still looked good and were worth saving, like the handles.
+Parts of the handbag still looked good and were worth saving, like the small straps, which we repurposed into the most epic dresser makeover ever and these handles.

-Add some pallet off cuts, a few sparkly bits and an old wire basket and you have all you need to make a picnic caddy 😉
+When you add some pallet offcuts, a few sparkly bits, and an old wire basket you have all you need to make a picnic caddy 😉

 The wire bits on the side are from a basket that’s has been lying around in our kitchen cupboard for years.
 I have no idea where we got it.
 I just cut it in half and sprayed it black.

-We used galvanized fencing staples to attach the handbag handles and we drilled four small holes on the side of the box and hammered in the wire baskets, one on each side.
+We used galvanized fencing staples to attach the handbag handles.
+To add the wire baskets to the side, we drilled four small holes on the side of the box and hammered the wire baskets in.